AIFDR/riab/docs/RiabRoadMap.rst

 The scope for this document is the development of Risk-in-a-Box version 1.0 (RIAB v1.0) with the following features.

-1. Ability to calculate impact from hazard and exposure levels provided as raster, polygons, lines or point data at arbitrary resolutions.
+*  Ability to calculate impact from hazard and exposure levels provided as raster, polygons, lines or point data at arbitrary resolutions.

-1. Ability to optionally aggregate calculated impacts within arbitrary polygons
+*  Ability to optionally aggregate calculated impacts within arbitrary polygons

-1. Ability to register impact functions according to type of hazard and exposure data
+*  Ability to register impact functions according to type of hazard and exposure data
-2. Ability to import simple exposure data as points or polygons
+*  Ability to import simple exposure data as points or polygons

-1. This may be through a stand-alone tool for upload and simple QC of data.
+*  This may be through a stand-alone tool for upload and simple QC of data.
 It should for instance allow users to upload a CSV file of data with an option to select which column represent what data (e.g. latitue, longitude, exposure level) - inspired a bit by EXCEL or ARC?s csv import facility.
 The range of input formats and functionality should be determined from use cases emerging from trials of Risk-in-a-box.

-1. Ability to import hazard levels from other sources (lower priority)
+*  Ability to import hazard levels from other sources (lower priority)

 The following functionality is considered out-of-scope for RIAB v1.0

-1. RIAB v1.0 will not include fully probabilistic risk assessments as these are usually dependent on the the individual hazard.
+*  RIAB v1.0 will not include fully probabilistic risk assessments as these are usually dependent on the the individual hazard.
 Future versions may well start to include this on a hazard by hazard basis.

-1. Although most impact models are simply a functional combination of a hazard scenario with exposure data, there are examples where more complex specific combinations are needed.
+*  Although most impact models are simply a functional combination of a hazard scenario with exposure data, there are examples where more complex specific combinations are needed.
 For example adding ground acceleration, site amplification, distance to known faults, distance to nearest earthquake.
 While this is probably easy to do by programming to the API it is not in scope for the RIAB v1.0 web front end.
-2. RIAB v1.0 does not include any hazard modelling
+*  RIAB v1.0 does not include any hazard modelling

 Identified versions of RIAB are

-1. RIAB v0.1: Current Ruby demonstrator:`
+*  RIAB v0.1: Current Ruby demonstrator:`
     `_`http://203.77.224.75:3000/`_

-1. RIAB v0.2: Rebuild of demonstrator using chosen platform (e.g. Django and Geonode)
+*  RIAB v0.2: Rebuild of demonstrator using chosen platform (e.g. Django and Geonode)

-1. RIAB v1.0: The version aimed at in this project plan
+*  RIAB v1.0: The version aimed at in this project plan

 Note (Don?t know where this fits):

-1. RIAB v1.0 aims at determining admissible impact function based on the ?type? of hazard and exposure levels.
-This type could be registered with the keywords fields in GeoServer and extracted via REST.
+RIAB v1.0 aims at determining admissible impact function based on the ?type? of hazard and exposure levels.
+This type could be registered with keywords fields in GeoServer and extracted via REST.
 However, earlier versions could skip this and just provide the user with a full list of possible impact functions to select from.

 Architecture